The Back Story

 As mentioned above, in this particular version the attackers infected a client that utilized the Tor network for routing their users.
 While the Tor network is a powerful tool that allows users to avoid eavesdropping and possible surveillance for lawful citizens, unfortunately, it is also sometimes abused by criminal enterprises — such as the ransomware folks — to avoid detection.
 In this case the IP address we outlined in our video is the IP of a Tor proxy.
 It’s important to note that this is *not* the location of the hosting service but a location that acts as a gateway to the information.
 The IP addresses that the domains resolve to are simply proxies that take you to the ultimate destination.

-After some investigation of the indicators from the most recent Palo Alto Networks Blog on a piece of malware coined “KeRanger,” we noticed the attackers are using the TOR network.
+After some investigation of the indicators from a recent Palo Alto Networks article on a piece of malware coined “KeRanger,” we noticed the attackers are using the TOR network.
 What we found particularly interesting is what lurked on the same infrastructure that the attackers were using to host their data.

 Among other items on the same network — as Palo Alto’s blog outlined — we discovered: Ransomware as a Service (RaaS) sites, instructions for end-users on how to pay for decryption, credit card and other credentials for sale, online black hat carding forums, hacker training contents, and illegal drugs for sale.
 We have included some screenshots of these sites below along with some screenshots of the Tor proxy pages: